um-acs/acs_docs/docs/pegasus/Singularity/apptainerinfo.rst

 JupyterHub on Triton User Menu https://acs-docs.readthedocs.io/triton/2-sw/jh.html

 Do not run Jupyter Notebook and RStudio container applications directly, as they will continue running on login nodes.
 This guide demonstrates the  way to run container applications on HPC systems.
 These Containers should only be used for specific applications when the required software modules are not available on the HPC cluster.
-Before running any container application, please send an email or raise ticket to hpc@ccs.miami.edu, based on your project requirements and we will recommend the best execution approach  to run your application.
+Before running any container application, please send an email or raise ticket `here <https://uhealthtest.service-now.com/esc?id=sc_cat_item&sys_id=4080579787f1ee1099fd11383cbb3583>`_, based on your project requirements and we will recommend the best execution approach  to run your application.
 For sample running Running jupyter notebook through apptainer container without port mapping as in kubernetes  pod configuration and click on the below kind of link to access notebook through container running on host system.
 Remember shell session will expire after closing, better to download workload sessions and files as backup.
 Any ipynb Jupyter Notebook file you will create for running applications will automatically be loaded to your Pegasus environment.
 You may also access files in your Pegasus environment to Jupyter notebook and to make it as permanent session download images through appatainer.

 ::